terra-money/validator-profiles/README.md

 git push origin Wraith-profile
 ```

 7. Under your repo page, click the “New pull request” button.
-Make a Pull Request with our repository with a summary of changes.
-Name your PR with your validator moniker, and identify whether it is a "New Profile" or an "Edit to Existing Profile."
+Make a Pull Request to our repository with a summary of the changes.
+Name your PR with your validator moniker and identify whether it is a "New Profile" or an "Edit to Existing Profile."

 8. Your PR will be reviewed as soon as possible.
 If there are no problems with your PR, it will be merged into the master branch, which will update your Validator Profile.
 If it is your first time creating a profile, you will be added to the [Validator Directory](#validator-directory).

 ### profile.json

-Registered validators (validators who have submitted a profile) can opt-in to receive support from Terra by putting their contact information in a `profile.json`.
+Registered validators (validators who have submitted a profile) can opt in to receiving support from Terra by putting their contact information in a `profile.json` file.
 Terra provides various validator support such as automatic notifications when your validator is missing blocks or votes.

 ```javascript